j0zzz/JoeQuake/docs/pages/cvars-commands.md

 This command primarly aims to keep JoeQuake compatible with mods.

 ##### `freefly`
+##### `orbit`

-Toggle freefly mode.
-This is a free flying third-person camera that can be used during demo playback.
+Toggle freefly / orbit mode.
+Freefly is a free flying third-person camera that can be used during demo playback.
 When enabled, the usual inputs will manipulate the camera's position and angle (`+moveleft`, `+moveright`, `+forward`, `+back`, mouse movements, etc).

+Orbit is a camera that is locked to have the player in the centre of the screen.
+When enabled `+forward` and `+back` will move the camera closer and further from the player, and mouse movements will change the angle.

-If the demo UI is enabled (`cl_demoui 1`) then click and drag with mouse2 to change the camera angle, or bind `+freeflymlook` (see below).
+In either mode, if the demo UI is enabled (`cl_demoui 1`) then click and drag with mouse2 to change the camera angle, or bind `+freeflymlook` (see below).
 If the demo UI is disabled (`cl_demoui 0`) then mouse movements will effect the camera angle without need for extra key or button presses.

 ##### `+freeflymlook` / `-freeflymlook`

-When using freefly mode with the demo UI, this command makes mouse movements adjust the camera angle.
+When using freefly or orbit mode with the demo UI, this command makes mouse movements adjust the camera angle.
 Use this as an alternative to mouse2.
 You'll typically want to bind this to a key, which should be held down to adjust the camera angle.

 ##### `freefly_copycam`